CSSB Centre for Structural Systems Biology

 1. Negative stain and sample preparation training

-Description: Training on general negative stain electron microscopy sample preparation.
-Including theory, handling of grids, glow discharging (GlowQube, Harrick Plasma Cleaner)
+Description: Training for general negative stain electron microscopy sample preparation, including theory, handling of grids, glow discharging (GlowQube, Harrick Plasma Cleaner)

-Duration: typically 2-hours session with EM facility staff, dependent on requirements and aptitude
+Duration: typically one training session (1-2h) with EM facility staff, depending on requirements and aptitude

 Occupancy: Maximum 2 people